LesleyLai/blog/src/pages/blog/temporaries/en.md

 }
 ```

 The C++ Standard guarantees it to work.
-The Standard mandates that all temporary objects get destroyed as the last step of evaluating of the **full-expression** that contains the point where the temporaries were created[^1].
-The meaning of a "full expression" is an expression that is not sub-expression of other expressions.
+The Standard mandates that all temporary objects get destroyed as the last step of evaluating of the **full-expression** that contains the point where the temporaries were created[^1]. "full expression" means an expression that is not sub-expression of other expressions.

-A noteworthy exception to the rule references, which can extend the lifetime of temporaries, but they will be a topic of another post.
+A noteworthy exception of the rule is references, References can extend the lifetime of temporaries, but they will be a topic of another post.

 [^1]: [cppreference: lifetime](https://en.cppreference.com/w/cpp/language/lifetime)

 In "The Design and Evolution of C++," Bjarne discussed the early design decision of the lifetime of temporaries [^2].
 The book refers to an earlier paper that identified several alternative destruction points.
-For example, in the original CFront implementation, temporaries are destroyed at the end of the block.
+For example, in the original CFront implementation of C++, temporaries are destroyed at the end of the blocks.
 This approach caused problems when creating large temporaries, and some programmers explicitly avoided the issue by wrapping statements in curly braces.

 [^2]: D&E, 6.3.2